WujekFoliarz/Dying-Light-1-DUALSENSE-MOD/README.md

 - Chase level display

 How to use:
-- Launch DL1-Dualsense.exe
-- Launch Dying Light
+- Start Dying Light
+- Start DL1-Dualsense.exe
+(Start the game before DL1-Dualsense, otherwise there may be some input lag)

 USB Recommended